-In what seemed like a previous life, I use to study metrology and environmental physics so I still maintain an interest in all things weather.
-Like all fishermen, I like to look for patterns, how does the weather and other variables such as barometric pressure affect fishing?
+In what seemed like a previous life, I use to study metrology and environmental physics.
+I still maintain an interest in all things weather.
+Like all fishermen, I like to look for patterns and wonder how the weather and other variables such as barometric pressure affect fishing.

-Yes, the weather can have a massive impact on trout fishing.
-But, I am far from convinced that Barometric pressure itself matters.
+The weather does have a massive impact on trout fishing.
+But, I am far from convinced that barometric pressure does.
 It all comes down to how pressure works, and at a fundamental level, there is no difference between pressure caused by air and water.

 I will explain why.
 Water is eight hundred times denser than air.
 One foot of movement underwater is the equivalent of an additional 800 feet of atmosphere above our heads.

-A trout swimming only a few feet deeper, or shallower will result in a difference of pressure orders of magnitude greater than what any changes of air pressure can cause.
-For every 33ft change in water depth the pressure increases by the equivalent of one atmosphere of pressure (14.7PSI).
+A trout swimming only a few feet deeper, or shallower will result in a difference of pressure orders of magnitude greater than what any changes in air pressure will cause.
+A two feet tall wave rolling overhead will change the pressure more than even the biggest of approaching storms.

 Do not only take my word for it

-To test my own biases, I decided to read a bunch of research papers which were looking at the effects of barometric pressure on fish feeding and movement patterns.
+To test my own biases, I decided to read a bunch of research papers that were looking at the effects of barometric pressure on fish feeding and movement patterns.
 I must have read over 20 papers and they all broadly come to the same conclusion.
-Barometric pressure was not a measurable factor when determining fish behaviour.
+Barometric pressure was not a measurable factor when determining fish behavior.

-So many contradictions and contrasting opinions is not just a consequence.
-These anglers are just simply looking for patterns and they are finding them thanks to confirmation bias.
+So many contradictions and contrasting opinions are not just a consequence.
+These anglers are simply looking for patterns and they are finding them thanks to confirmation bias.
 We are all probably guilty of it.